 Make use of that bottle of Aperol you have in the cupboard by pairing it with club soda and some fresh lemon!

 Fresh lemon gives it a nice brightness but you can skip it if you don't have it.
 Aperol has a complex flavor so there will be enough going on in the drink that you won't miss it.

 Add ice to a short cocktail glass then add the Aperol.

 Top it off with club soda.

-*Hint: You can make this stronger by pouring equal parts Aperol and club soda.
+*Hint: You can make this stronger by pouring equal parts of Aperol and club soda.

 Give the drink a squeeze of fresh lemon juice.
 Then stir.